sig-gis/Liberia_NSC_ForestMonitoringTraining/10_accuracy/00_intro.md

 ## Setup

-Copy this [Accuracy Assessment Folder](https://drive.google.com/drive/folders/1rALEutPpR3BW9O0GWxZY7tcBBSb49ecY) into your own Google Drive.
+Copy this <a href="https://drive.google.com/drive/folders/1rALEutPpR3BW9O0GWxZY7tcBBSb49ecY" target="_blank" rel="noopener noreferrer">Accuracy Assessment Folder</a> into your own Google Drive.
 The files we will be using for this section are your classified testing points (.csv), your pixel areas (.csv), and an accuracy assessment worksheet (.xlsx).

 <img align="center" src="./images/accuracy/filespace.png" hspace="15" vspace="10" width="400">